Charan619/CrimeCrux/README.md

 Giving travel advisory to user for each district between start and end location as well ( by calculating path )

+### Running the Dashboard

+Clone the repository and switch to the __master__ branch

+(Recommended) Have naconda installed in your system and open conda prompt

+`conda env create -n ENVNAME --file environment.yml`

+`pip install streamlit`

+`streamlit run app.py`

+(Otherwise) install all the packages in requirements.txt